 2. This limit includes the cost of tearing out and replacing any part of the building necessary to repair the damaged flooring.

-Many of our clients, including past clients, call us regularly to inquire about their policies and coverages and ask our suggestions rather than calling their agent.
-We are always happy to assist and you can contact us here.
+Many of our clients, including past clients, call us regularly to inquire about their policies and coverage and ask our suggestions.
+We are always happy to assist and if you have any questions or would like us to review your policy, you contact us here.

 This dreadful virus is affecting us all in many different ways and our hearts are with everyone during this difficult time.
 It is important to keep your body moving as much as possible, however you can.
-Exercise is important to keep your immune system strong and will increase your endorphins which will help you feel better physically and mentally.
-It is important to take this time to take care of you.
-Get outside, breath some fresh air and soak up some Vitamin D. You will be pleasantly surprised at the beauty that surrounds us when you just take a moment to look around and listen.
+Exercise is essential to keep your immune system strong and will increase your endorphins which will help you feel better physically and mentally.
+Take this time to take care of you and go outside, breath some fresh air and soak up some Vitamin D. You will be pleasantly surprised at the beauty that surrounds you when you take a moment to look around and listen.

 When she was finally able to speak with me, she explained to me what she went through and how dreadful it is.
 Thankfully her good health and strong immune system helped her to fight the fight and she is quite the fighter.
 I am happy to say that she is doing better and finally on the upside of this virus after many long difficult weeks.
 She has to stay quarantined and has been away from her family and will not be able to return home until she tests negative twice.
 This she will never forget.
 We can never forget!